-Contact sign language and fingerspelling skill building at the intermediate level, with special reference to educational settings.
+American Sign Language and fingerspelling skill building at the intermediate level, with special reference to educational settings.
 The course emphasizes the development of vocabulary, fluency, clarity, accuracy, and receptive abilities.
-Fall, Spring.
+Spring.

 Prerequisite: EDU 120.

 EDU 200.
 Practicum: Introduction to Teaching.
 1.